openmpf/openmpf-docker/SWARM.md

 ### Deploy the Stack to the Swarm

-`docker stack deploy -c swarm-compose.yml openmpf --with-registry-auth`
+`docker stack deploy openmpf -c docker-compose.yml --with-registry-auth`

 The stack will likely take a long time to come up the first time you deploy it because if a container gets scheduled on a node where the image is not present